KTTRCDL/DeepMath/README.md

 ## 📊Main Results

-We are currently training the `DeepMath-Zero-7B` and `DeepMath-1.5B` models using the `DeepMath-103K` dataset.
+`DeepMath-Zero-7B` and `DeepMath-1.5B` are trained on the `DeepMath-103K` dataset via RL.
 These models are initialized from `Qwen2.5-7B-Base` and `R1-Distill-Qwen-1.5B`, respectively.
-The training process is ongoing.

 |          Model           | MATH 500 |  AMC23   | Olympiad Bench | Minerva Math |  AIME24  |  AIME25  |